Use AVWAP To See Who’s In Control

 After CVNA peaked in 2021, we saw a series of lower highs.
 When you place an AVWAP at an all-time high, you will see how the price resisted during the entire downtrend.

-Adding AVWAP To Your Charts
+How to Add AVWAP to Your Charts

 Open the Drawing Tools and expand the Projection menu,